-Consistent bed time and wake time can mean healthier weightNovember 14th, 2013 in Health /
+Consistent bed time and wake time can mean healthier weightNovember 14, 2013 in Medicine & Health / Health

 (Medical Xpress)—Prior research has shown not getting enough sleep can impact your weight, but new BYU research finds the consistency of your bed time and wake time can also influence body fat.